tempest-kitty/trancefurs/README.md

 -Updated a lot of the code to make plain text pages simpler and to make news and profile features more advanced, levelling out the spectrum across the site

+v0.4.1

+-Corrected a commit error sending the old index in place of the one with the updated structure